-Apricot improves many outcomes, especially attendance and progress.
+Apricot improves several outcomes for students, especially attendance and progress.
 Former non-attenders and low attenders achieve between 84%-100% attendance with Apricot.
 Students improve their engagement with their own learning through fun, interactive, personalised lessons and through the trusting relationships teachers build with them.

-Students often comment that they feel safe and secure learning at Apricot because they know their teachers really care about them.
-Students are successfully reintegrated back to mainstream, special school, or post-16 education.
+Students often comment that they feel safe and secure learning at Apricot because they know they can’t be seen and their teachers really care about them.
+Most students are successfully reintegrated back to mainstream, special school, or post-16 education.
 When our students have supportive parents/carers, the engagement and reintegration rate is 100%.
-However, if there is no strong support for excludees due to behaviour, that rate is less robust.
+However, if there is no strong support for students with behaviour issues, that rate is less robust.
 Taken as a whole, therefore, our reintegration rate is approximately 88%.